TenderResilientHeart/luluyan/README.md

 Kkill highlights:

-1. **Strategic Leadership**: Ability to align data science initiatives with organizational goals in both Fortune 500 companies and high-growth startups.
+1. **Strategic Leadership**: Ability to align data science initiatives with organizational goals in both Fortune 500 companies and startup environments.
 2. **Technical Depth**: Proficiency in advanced statistical methods, machine learning, and big data technologies for scalable solutions.
 3. **Healthcare Expertise**: Application of AI and causal inference to real-world evidence and healthcare challenges.
 4. **Cloud & Infrastructure**: Experience with modern data pipelines and cloud ecosystems to support robust AI/ML workflows.